Summer Zucchini Quinoa Casserole Flavorful and Fresh

 To make this casserole vegan, simply skip the cheese or use a plant-based cheese.
 You’ll still get a creamy texture from the cooked veggies and broth.
 For a gluten-free option, use certified gluten-free quinoa.
 This way, everyone can enjoy the dish.

 If you’re looking to cut calories, reduce the olive oil or skip the cheese.
 You can also use less quinoa and bulk up with more veggies.
 This keeps the dish light, tasty, and full of nutrients.
 Each of these variations allows you to enjoy this Summer Zucchini Quinoa Casserole in your own way.
-For the full recipe, check out the detailed instructions above.

 Storage Info